Daply/UniversityTasks/Operation systems/lab 3/readme.md

 4. Run the specified number of instances of the marker stream.
 As a parameter to each instance of the marker stream, pass its sequence number in the run.
 5. Give a signal to start work of all marker streams.
 6. Perform the following actions in the loop:
 6.1.
-Wait until all marker streams give impossible signals continue their work.
+Wait until all marker streams give impossible signals continue their work.<br>
 6.2.
-Print the contents of the array to the console.
+Print the contents of the array to the console.<br>
 6.3.
-Request from the console the sequence number of the marker stream to be served signal to complete its work.
+Request from the console the sequence number of the marker stream to be served signal to complete its work.<br>
 6.4.
-Give the stream marker, the number of which was obtained in paragraph 6.3, a signal to completion of work.
+Give the stream marker, the number of which was obtained in paragraph 6.3, a signal to completion of work.<br>
 6.5.
-Wait for the completion of the work of the marker stream, to which the signal was sent to completion of work in clause 6.4.
+Wait for the completion of the work of the marker stream, to which the signal was sent to completion of work in clause 6.4.<br>
 6.6.
-Print the contents of the array to the console.
+Print the contents of the array to the console.<br>
 6.7.
-Send a signal to continue work for the remaining streams marker.
+Send a signal to continue work for the remaining streams marker.<br>
 7. Finish your work after the completion of all marker streams.

 The marker stream should do the following:<br>